Care at home

-There is a charge for meals on wheels of £2.80 for a main course and £0.95 for a soup or sweet.
+There is a charge for meals on wheels of £3.30 for a main course, two courses £4.50 and three courses £5.75, we also offer afternoon tea for £2.50.
 You will be invoiced monthly for the meals you have received.
 These invoices can be paid by direct debit, at any Post Office or Paypoint or by post.

 How to get Meals on Wheels?

 Meals on Wheels is a direct access service.
 You simply need to call the number listed at the bottom of this page, and a customer service advisor will take you through a referral form.
 Alternatively someone could phone on your behalf, for example family, health professional or social work professional.
 Your meal will be delivered from the next day.

 Fife Falls Response Service is a service operated by Fife Health and Social Care Partnership for people who fall in their own home.
 (Keep this guide about the Fife Falls Response Service handy and give a copy to your family and Key holders too).

 1. If you have fallen and need help then please do one of the following: